Alcohol Addiction Treatment & Rehab

-Prior to entering a rehabilitation centre for alcohol dependence, a professional medical assessment must be completed.
+Prior to entering a rehabilitation centre for treating alcohol misuse, a professional medical assessment must be completed.
 This includes the clarification of the frequency, the duration, and the nature of substance abuse patterns.
 During this free confidential assessment, a practitioner can learn whether co-morbid conditions or multi-use substance dependence is present.
 The use of multiple substances such as alcohol and prescription medication can complicate the treatment plan and requires a tailored approach for detox and withdrawal management of both substances.

-The process of detox is a necessary step towards sobriety.
+The process of alcohol detox is a necessary step towards sobriety during your alcohol rehab.
 While many are apprehensive about detoxing from alcohol, with the support of loved ones and experienced rehabilitation staff, symptoms are managed and client safety prioritised.

 Detox from alcohol is best completed under the supervision of a GP at home or in an inpatient centre.
 During a detox, alcohol is metabolised and cleared from the body following a safe and professionally supported process.